Your guide to registrations for international transport

 EDI (Electronic Data Interchange) registration

-To simplify, it is a system which allows users to declare and pre-clear imports and exports, submit manifests and do cargo reporting online.
-Traders and service providers must register as EDI users with SARS in order to make use of this function.
+To simplify, it is a system that allows users to declare and pre-clear imports and exports, submit manifests, and do cargo reporting online.
+Traders and service providers must register as EDI users with SARS to make use of this function.

 The benefits of using EDI are: